Gerardo Reyes (baseball)

-Gerardo Reyes (born May 13, 1993) is a Mexican professional baseball pitcher in the Los Angeles Angels organization.
-He has previously played in MLB for the San Diego Padres.
+Gerardo Reyes (born May 13, 1993) is a Mexican professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Los Angeles Angels, and Oakland Athletics.

 Career

 Reyes attended Hidalgo High School in Hidalgo, Texas.
 He attended Galveston College in Galveston, Texas.
 He appeared in four games his freshman season of 2013, but missed his sophomore season due to injury.

 Tampa Bay Rays

-Reyes signed as an un-drafted free agent out of a tryout camp by the Tampa Bay Rays in 2014.
-He made his professional debut with the Hudson Valley Renegades of the Class A Short Season New York-Penn League, pitching to a 2–1 win–loss record with a 4.09 earned run average (ERA) in 33 innings pitched.
+Reyes signed as an undrafted free agent out of a tryout camp by the Tampa Bay Rays on August 11, 2013.
+He made his professional debut in 2014 with the Hudson Valley Renegades of the Low–A New York-Penn League, pitching to a 2–1 win–loss record with a 4.09 earned run average (ERA) in 33 innings pitched.

 San Diego Padres

-In December 2014, Reyes was traded to the San Diego Padres in a three team trade between Tampa Bay, San Diego and the Washington Nationals that included Wil Myers, Trea Turner, and Steven Souza among the eleven players traded.
-After missing the 2015 season, he split the 2016 season between the Fort Wayne TinCaps of the Class A Midwest League and the Lake Elsinore Storm of the Class A-Advanced California League, accumulating a 4–5 with a 3.59 ERA in 52 2/3 innings.
+On December 19, 2014, Reyes was traded to the San Diego Padres in a three team trade between Tampa Bay, San Diego and the Washington Nationals that included Wil Myers, Trea Turner, and Steven Souza among the eleven players traded.
+After missing the 2015 season, he split the 2016 season between the Fort Wayne TinCaps of the Single–A Midwest League and the Lake Elsinore Storm of the High–A California League, accumulating a 4–5 with a 3.59 ERA in 52 2/3 innings.
 He spent 2017 back with Lake Elsinore, going 3–3 with a 2.63 ERA in 61 2/3 innings.
 He split the 2018 season between Lake Elsinore and the San Antonio Missions of the Double-A Texas League, accumulating a 1–3 with a 2.77 ERA in 55 innings.

 The Padres added him to their 40-man roster after the 2018 season.
 He opened the 2019 season with the El Paso Chihuahuas of the Triple-A Pacific Coast League, going 4–2 with a 3.57 ERA over 45 1/3 innings.
 On April 12, 2019, he was promoted to the major leagues for the first time.
 He made his debut that night, pitching 2/3 innings in relief and earning the win.
 With the Padres in 2019, Reyes went 4–0 with a 7.62 ERA and 38 strikeouts over 26 innings.